kshji/ksh/README.md

 ## What I have for you ##

    * CSV parser - dynamically parse csv and use set variables same name as columns name
-   * date calculation - it's easy:w
+   * date calculation - it's easy
    * lib.sh include some function, libusage.sh is example to use it
    * ...